 Clarence Darrow (1857-1938) was the leading criminal and labor attorney of his time.
-He was chief counsel for Eugene V. Debs in the railway strike of 1894; represented “Big Biill" Haywood, IWW leader, against murder charges in Idaho in 1907; defended Dr. Ossian Sweet, Black physician in Detroit, who drove off a racist mob, and championed the rights of radicals.
-Darrow opposed the death penalty in the Loeb-Leopold murder trial, a most unusual stand in 1924.
-The Following year worldwide attention was focused on his challenge to Bible Belt “creationism” expounded by William Jennings Bryan in the Scopes “monkey trial” in Tennessee.
-Garlin reported a three-week murder trial of two antifascists defended by Darrow, and was able to interview the famed lawyer.
+He was chief counsel for Eugene V. Debs in the railway strike of 1894; represented “Big Bill” Haywood, IWW leader, against murder charges in Idaho in 1907; defended Dr. Ossian Sweet, an African-American physician in Detroit, who drove off a racist mob, and championed the rights of radicals.
+Darrow opposed the death penalty in the Loeb-Leopold murder trial, a most radical stand in 1924.
+The following year worldwide attention was focused on his challenge to Bible Belt “creationism” expounded by William Jennings Bryan in the Scopes “monkey trial” in Tennessee.
+Garlin reported on a three-week murder trial of two antifascists defended by Darrow, and was able to interview the famed lawyer.

 Recorded at Old Main Chapel at the University of Colorado.

 Sender Garlin was a radical journalist and author of Three American Radicals.
 Howard Zinn said this about him, “As a reporter, he interviewed such diverse figures as Clarence Darrow, Emma Goldman, Lucy Parsons, Huey Long, Lenin’s widow Krupskaya, and Olga Kniper-Chekhova, the Moscow theater star and widow of the great Russian writer.
 Sender helped form the John Reed Club in the early 1930s and was a founding editor of Partisan Review before he moved on to write for The Masses.
 His main thrust and satirical barbs were always against the system: the exploitation, the racism, the militaristic nationalism that have plagued this century, whether in the extreme form of Fascism or in more disguised form.”
 Sender Garlin died in 1999.